CONNECT INFORM COLLABORATE

 Block Watch Captain Program - Stan Bounev presentation is: https://drive.google.com/file/d/1DAdnQFrXX4845jnOSd4sU8U4SJW7znvI/view?usp=drive_link

-Councilmember Bob Kettle will join us for our March meeting at Aegis Living Queen Anne Rodgers Park, 2900 3rd Ave W.
+Councilmember Bob Kettle will joined us for our March meeting at Aegis Living Queen Anne Rodgers Park, 2900 3rd Ave W.

 What’s on the agenda?
 Certainly, the 2025 One Seattle Plan but we’re flipping the script.
 Many of you have submitted comments on the Plan to the OPCD, to CM Kettle and other city officials and now it’s time to hear from CM Kettle as to next steps and priorities based on the extensive community input to date.
 We also expect to hear from CM Kettle on other areas of community concern – please embrace this opportunity to help build the agenda by submitting questions and ideas in advance using this LINK or by email to queenannecc@gmail.com.